hardcamls/zprize/msm-mixed-point-addition-with-precomputation.md

 (x,y,t) → ( (y-x)/2, (y+x)/2, 4dt )
 $$

-Simliar to the running sum's internal representation, $x × y ≠ t$ in the new coordinate system.
+Similar to the running sums internal representation, $x × y ≠ t$ in the new coordinate system.
 Unlike running sum, we will never convert this back to the projective coordinates.
-It's main purpose to be converted into this coordinate system is to be added into the running sum efficiently.
+Its main purpose to be converted into this coordinate system is to be added into the running sum efficiently.

 Addition the a point in the running point coordinate system $(x_{running},